mosaicml/composer/docs/source/index.rst

 and built strong baselines to rigorously measure their effect.

 With Composer, you can build recipes to:

 .. include:: ../../README.md
    :parser: myst_parser.sphinx_
-   :start-after: Using Composer, you can:
+   :start-after: start numbers
-   :end-before: - Use these speedup methods on your own models
+   :end-before: end numbers

 Composer features: